buigabor/nodejs-random-color-generator/README.md

-# NodeJS Random Color Generator
+# Node.js Random Color Generator

-A simple program in NodeJS generating a block with a random color
+A simple program in Node.js generating a block with a random color

 ## Installation